 The effectiveness of a password is defined by a number of elements:

-Unless a security professional or security minded, most will not have consider the points above.
-Passwords will be easy to remember, may be written down, or used across multiple sites with differing levels of security provided to protect that password, and your information.
+Unless a security professional or security minded, most will not have considered the points above.
+Passwords will be easy to remember, maybe written down, or used across multiple sites with differing levels of security provided to protect that password, and your information.

 One of the easiest ways to improve online security is with Two-Factor Authentication, or 2FA.
 2FA is the process of providing two pieces of authentication information, something you know and something you have.
 For example, logging into your email with a username and password [something you know], then being sent a 6 digit code by SMS to your mobile [something you have] which you then enter to successfully log in.